migueldcepeda/uie-newsletter-signup/README.md

 # Newsletter Signup Page

-A UIE newsletter landing page offering a menu of options for prospective as well as current UIE email subscribers to sign up for
+A UIE newsletter landing page offering a menu of options for prospective as well as current UIE email subscribers to sign up

 At this moment, a homepage for UIE (a new [uie.com](https://www.uie.com/)) is still in its design phase.
 Because the page has yet to be developed, this project remains a prototype until it can be fully integrated into the site, matching its patterns and styles and determining where it will live.
 Thoughts on the latter are included in this document.